Chulalongkorn Business School

 Per university policy, all UofSC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.
 Contact the Education Abroad Office for more details.

-The academic calendar runs early January until early May.
+IB students will study at Chulalongkorn during the Spring Semester.
+The academic calendar for the Spring Semester runs from early January until early May.

 Orientation is held during the first week of the semester.